 East Timor Hearts Fund is Australia's only medical aid charity dedicated to providing life-saving heart surgery in Australia for young people from Timor-Leste (East Timor), as well as heart-health research, prevention and education projects.

 These patients often need relatively simple procedures to correct conditions that are the legacy of childhood rheumatic fever, a disease largely eradicated in the west.
 They cannot be treated in Timor-Leste due to a lack of specialist medical facilities means overseas treatment is the only option.

 The generosity of the Australian community toward this cause reflects the special affection that Australians have always had for Timor-Leste.

 With continued support we aim to bring more than 10 young patients a year to Australia for heart procedures.
 These young people have the potential to be East Timor’s best and brightest.
 With the continued goodwill of Australian supporters they can have a second chance at life.

-The work of East Timor Hearts Fund is made possible by the support of Australian hospitals including MonashHeart, Monash Health, Barwon Health and Royal Melbourne Hospital, Eastern Heart Clinic and Prince of Wales Private Hospital, and the generosity of sponsors including our foundation partner Toll Remote Logistics.
+The work of East Timor Hearts Fund is made possible by the assistance of Australian hospitals including MonashHeart, Monash Health, Barwon Health, Royal Melbourne Hospital, Eastern Heart Clinic and Prince of Wales Private Hospital, and the generosity of supporters including our foundation partner Toll Remote Logistics.